FrankYan93/nanotwitter/README.md

 ## NanoTwitter
 NanoTwitter is a app with basic function of twitter.
-You can follow other users and tweet.
+You can follow other users, tweet, like tweets and so on.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.